harry7557558/spirulae/assets/index.md

  - The parser has ambiguity in resolving conflicting variable names.
 You can avoid this issue by using unique and descriptive function and variable names.
  - Incomplete documentation for some graphers.

 Spirulae is not available for commercial licensing due to C++ dependency [Triangle](https://www.cs.cmu.edu/~quake/triangle.html) and is currently distributed under GPLv3.
-Spirulae is [previously](https://github.com/harry7557558/spirulae/tree/4843b3e80d92e7633a6525e54c594cd254e5602b) distributed under the MIT license.
+Spirulae was previously distributed under the MIT license, an old version that allows commercial use can be found [here](https://github.com/harry7557558/spirulae/tree/4843b3e80d92e7633a6525e54c594cd254e5602b).
 Note that shader sources adapted from [Shadertoy](https://www.shadertoy.com/), namely [this](https://www.shadertoy.com/view/flcyWn), [this](https://www.shadertoy.com/view/7ltcW8), and [this](https://www.shadertoy.com/view/wsfGWH), are separately distributed under [CC BY-SA-NC 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/deed.en) according to [Shadertoy terms of service](https://www.shadertoy.com/terms).

 ----

 ## Frequently Asked Questions

+**Q: How to draw shapes using math equations?**

+Creating equations whose graphs represent meaningful shapes is more about intuition than rigorous mathematics.
+To get started, you can check [Inigo Quilez's YouTube channel](https://www.youtube.com/c/InigoQuilez) and videos like [this one](https://www.youtube.com/watch?v=aNR4n0i2ZlM).
+I also have a [Google Slide](https://docs.google.com/presentation/d/1CgVLkHcU2wQkaGv-QEvbTdrKlimdrVus-sfaRQyWHm8/edit) intended to introduce Desmos art to high school students that may cover similar principles.
+I recommend starting simple  &ndash; once you master math art in two dimensions, you can easily apply the same principles in 3D.

 **Q: What libraries do Spirulae use?**